Scholarships & Bursaries

 SWPS offers two forms of financial assistance: Scholarships and Perkins Foundation Bursaries.

 Both types of support may be applied for at the main entry points to the school, namely in Year 7 and Year 12.

 Students may apply for both a bursary and a scholarship.

-Scholarships are offered in recognition of achievement and potential, and which may be worth up to 50% reduction in tuition fees for academic awards, and up to 25% for other awards.
+Scholarships are offered in recognition of achievement and potential, they may be worth up to 50% reduction in tuition fees for academic awards, and up to 25% for other awards.

 SWPS offers five forms of scholarship:

 |Art & Design|

-Information regarding Art & Design, Drama and Music scholarship auditions (usually held at the end of January) is included in every candidate's information pack sent out prior to the entrance examination.
-An application form for these must be completed for Year 7 and Sixth Form entry, as well as for Sixth Form Sport scholarships.
+Information regarding Art & Design, Drama, Music and Sport scholarship auditions (usually held at the end of January) is included in every candidate's information pack sent out prior to the entrance examination.
+An application form for these must be completed for Year 7 and Sixth Form entry.

 Academic scholarships are awarded at the Governors' discretion.
 Awards are held throughout the student's school careers, but may be reviewed at any time in the light of their performance in the school, and can be temporarily or permanently removed if necessary.
 Scholars will be expected to apply themselves fully, making a positive contribution to school life.